 - Online TASA Directory listing members’ research interests and contact details.
 The directory is a real-time, fully searchable and updatable database that is particularly useful for locating potential supervisors and examiners as well as for networking;

-- Members-only TASA Email list: access to the latest information on new jobs, scholarships, publications and conferences;
+- Members Newsletter: self-promotion opportunities and access to the latest information on new jobs, scholarships, publications and conferences;

-- Members-only section of TASAweb: access to TASA publications such as current Refereed Conference Proceedings and the Online TASA Directory;
+- Members-only section of TASAweb: access to publications and the online TASA Directory;

 - The option of being listed on TASA’s publicly searchable database for use by the media, government agencies and researchers who wish to locate sociologists with particular areas of expertise;